-Basis of partners' remuneration
+Basis of partners' share of profit

-PwC has a remuneration policy for the shareholders designed to promote long-term behaviour and ensure a balanced relationship between performance and remuneration at a competitive level.
-The remuneration policy is presented and adopted at the annual general meeting of PwC.
-PwC has implemented a Code of Conduct which ensures that we live up to both the ethical demands of our surroundings and the demands we make on ourselves.
-The individual countries have some leeway when it comes to organising the partner remuneration system, but all systems are based on the global framework principles.
+PwC has a share of profit policy for the shareholders who are also working as partners in PwC, designed to promote long-term behaviour and ensure a balanced relationship between performance and share of profit at a competitive level.
+The share of profit policy is presented and adopted at the annual general meeting of PwC.
+The individual countries have some leeway when it comes to organising the partner share of profit system, but all systems are based on the global framework principles.

-At PwC Denmark, the partner remuneration system has three core elements.
-The partners are remunerated based on:
+At PwC Denmark, the partner share of profit system has three core elements.
+The partners are remunerated based on the following: